AndreDiop/Sets-and-Reps/README.md

 ## Installation
 After forking the repository from gitHub, download the required NPM packages and then initialize the application by typing 'npm start'.
 Users will then navigate to 'localhost:3000' to view the application.
 ## Usage
 Users will access the page through the deployed link.
+[Sets and Reps](https://blooming-beyond-40982.herokuapp.com/) Users will access the repository through the link.
+[Sets and Reps Repository](https://github.com/AndreDiop/Sets-and-Reps)

 Users will select 'new workout' and choose the type of workout, either 'cardio' or resistance'.